NetoDu/SnakeGame/README.md

 Every 50 points you get, the speed increase and every "food" you eat, the Snake grows.

+In the options menu, you can choose the difficulty.
+Each difficulty has one snake with different color and initial speed.

 # HOTKEYS
 key "A" - Start the game.